 Tony began his career at Messier-Dowty (1984 – 2000) where he held a variety of management roles, most notably Vice-President Manufacturing (1995-1997) and Vice-President Operations (1998-2000); both of which were based in Canada.

 Tony has lived and worked in the UK, France and Canada.
-He is a Fellow of the Royal Aeronautical Society; a Fellow of the Association of Project Management and in 2015 was awarded an honorary Doctorate of Science by Cranfield University.
+He is a Fellow of the Royal Aeronautical Society; a Fellow of the Association for Project Management and in 2015 was awarded an honorary Doctorate of Science by Cranfield University.

 Prior to this he served as the Group Director for Engineering & Strategy, from April 2012 to 2017.
 An engineer by degree, this gave Chris direct responsibility for the engineering and central programme management functions and the Applied Research & Technology team.
 This overview enabled him to formulate an integrated, market focused strategy.